HomeIntelligence › Legal Access

 7 of 9

-Georgia Supreme Court justices who joined Chief Justice Peterson's March 2026 opinion declaring the post-conviction system 'a mess' and calling for legislative action
+Georgia Supreme Court justices who joined Chief Justice Peterson's March 2026 opinion declaring the post-conviction system 'a mess' requiring legislative intervention

 7 years